Compiled by R. V. Dietrich, Professor Emeritus

 Even with an understanding of the chief distinctions between rocks and minerals, some people who have only examined gemrocks macroscopically may find it difficult to to accept some of materials included in this document as rocks rather than minerals.
 Those most likely to be questioned include agate, chalcedony, the jades and a few or several others, depending upon the person's mind-set.
 The mental hurdle they most likely will have depends on the fact that these gemrocks are aggregates made up wholly or largely of extremely fine-grained microscopic particles of a single mineral, and consequently many of these rocks appear to be homogeneous -- that is to say, especially as relatively small pieces these rocks resemble parts of crystals or large mineral grains.

 Fortunately, most of those who face this dilemma are willing, if not eager, to look at these rocks through high-powered microscopes or at photomicrographs or electron micrographs of them (See Figures I.A and B).
 And, once they have done so, it is quite apparent that each of these these materials comprises aggregates of innumerable mineral "micrograins," albeit wholly or largely of only one mineral.
-Thereafter, they are quite willing to accept "on faith" the fact that other similarly homogeneous materials described herein as gemrocks have also been found to consist of innumerable fine "micrograins," and thus also are rocks rather than minerals per se.
+Thereafter, most of them are quite willing to accept "on faith" the fact that other similarly homogeneous materials described herein as gemrocks have also been found to consist of innumerable fine "micrograins," and thus also are rocks rather than minerals per se.
 To state it another way, they realize that these rocks are merely extremely fine-grained monomineral rocks akin to coarser grained monomineral, polycrystalline rocks such as anorthosites and larvikites, and many limestones, sandstones, marbles and quartzites -- i.e., the major constituents of these rocks occur as macrocrystals as well as the components of these rocks.
+For those that do not accept this concept, it seems that at least some of them think this viewpoint opens a "Pandora's box."
+My hope is that it will sharpen the thinking of those who deal with these materials.

 Figure 1 A. Chalcedony.
 Photomicrograph (cross-polarized light; field of view heigth - ca. 4.8 mm across) of banded chalcedony, from south-central Saguache County, Colorado.
 As can be seen, this chalcedony consists of innumerable microscopic grains, virtually all of which are quartz.
 As noted in the discussion, this makeup, which is typical, is the basis of calling chalcedony a rock -- i.e., it is a microgranular, monomineralic rock. (© photo by Daniel E. Kile)